ELEMENTARY

 In computational complexity theory, the complexity class $\mathsf{ELEMENTARY}$ consists of the decision problems that can be solved in time bounded by an elementary recursive function.
 Equivalently, these are the problems that can be solved in time bounded by an iterated exponential function with a bounded number of iterations.

 Every elementary recursive function can be computed in a time bound of this form, and therefore every decision problem whose calculation uses only elementary recursive functions belongs to the complexity class $\mathsf{ELEMENTARY}$.

 The time hierarchy theorem implies that $\mathsf{ELEMENTARY}$ has no complete problems.
+Problems outside of $\mathsf{ELEMENTARY}$ are the nonelementary problems.